 I am a graduate of Santa Clara University's School of Education and Counseling Psychology.
-I received my MA in Counseling Psychology and am now an Associate Marriage and Family Therapist (#88995).
+I received my MA in Counseling Psychology and am now a Licensed Marriage and Family Therapist (#109508).
 My undergraduate degree is a BA from Tufts University in Psychology and Child Development.
-I am practicing under the supervision of Monica Stone, MFC#34704, http://monicastone.com/.

 I also have experience working with the adolescent population and their families.
 I spent last year counseling middle school students and their families with issues related to academics, friends, family and mental health.
 I look forward to helping more adolescents and their parents find confidence, happiness and compassion for themselves and others.

 I have been studying Intensive Short-Term Dynamic Psychotherapy (ISTDP) for the past four years.
 ISTDP is an active form of therapy where the therapist assists the client in seeing the ways they are harming themselves, blocking themselves from reaching their full potential or damaging their relationships.
 ISTDP addresses the defenses people utilize that were once useful, but now are standing in a client's way.
 These defenses may include maintaining walls against close relationship, turning anger inwards to attack the self or becoming helpless instead of strong.
 ISTDP teaches clients to notice these defenses when they appear, and to tolerate the anxiety and feelings that are hiding underneath.

 I am clear with my clients about what I am doing during therapy and why, so that the client is a full partner in the therapeutic process.
 While I may be the "expert" on the therapeutic process, the client is the expert on him or herself.